saeedhosan/vite-sitemap/README.md

 ## Introduction

-The **Vite Sitemap** plugin helps generating sitemaps for your Vite projects simple and fast.
-It helps users and search engines discover your pages more efficiently, improving your SEO and saving you time.
+The `vite-sitemap` plugin makes it easier to generate sitemaps for Vite projects.

+> It simplifies sitemap creation by producing a standardized, well-structured final output.

 ## Installation